Different sessions

 • Login sessions

-Session persistence
+Session persistence#

-# Auto-save/load state for "twitter" session
+# Auto-save/load state for this worktree

-agent-browser --session-name twitter open twitter.com
+agent-browser --session "$SESSION" --restore open twitter.com

 # Login once, then state persists automatically

-agent-browser --session-name twitter click "#login"
+agent-browser --session "$SESSION" --restore click "#login"

-agent-browser open twitter.com
+agent-browser --session "$SESSION" --restore --restore-check-text Dashboard open twitter.com

-# Valid session names
+# Valid generated key

 # Invalid (will be rejected)

-agent-browser --session-name "../bad" open example.com # path traversal
+agent-browser --session "../bad" --restore open example.com # path traversal

-agent-browser --session-name "foo/bar" open example.com # slashes
+agent-browser --session "foo/bar" --restore open example.com # slashes

-State encryption
+State encryption#

 Encrypt saved state files (cookies, localStorage) using AES-256-GCM: